hedgedoc/hedgedoc/docs/guides/auth/ldap-ad.md

 # AD LDAP auth

-To setup your CodiMD instance with Active Directory you need the following configs:
+To setup your HedgeDoc instance with Active Directory you need the following configs:

 ```env
 CMD_LDAP_URL=ldap://internal.example.com